chaostoolkit-incubator/chaostoolkit-opentracing/README.md

     span.finish()
 ```

+Because the opentracing exposes a noop tracer when non has been initialized,
+it should be safe to have that code in your extensions without having to
+determine if the extension has been enabled in the experiment.

 ## Open Tracing Provider Support

 For now, only the Jaeger tracer is supported but other providers will be added